volcano-sh/volcano/docs/user-guide/how_to_use_vgpu.md

 Check the node status, it is ok if `volcano.sh/vgpu-number` is included in the allocatable resources.

+> **Note** `volcano.sh/vgpu-memory` and `volcano.sh/vgpu-cores` won't be listed in the allocatable resources, because these are more like a parameter of `volcano.sh/vgpu-number` than a seperate resource.
+If you wish to keep track of these field, please use volcano metrics.

 ```shell script
 $ kubectl get node {node name} -oyaml
 ...